knpuniversity/symfony/knpu/ep1-intro/reactjs-api.md

 # ReactJS talks to your API

-Okay.
-Let’s remove this link here and add some JavaScript to just this page.
-Now, in our base template, we already have JavaScript that’s included on every single page, but now I wanna include JavaScript that’s just included on this page.
-And I wanna do that for performance.
+Remove the link.
+In `base.html.twig`, we already have a few JavaScript files that are included on every page.
+But now, I want to include some JavaScript on *just* this page - I don't need this stuff everywhere.

-And notice this is in a block javascripts, so what we can do below here is we can just override that block.
-Block javascripts endblock, and then put whatever JavaScript we inside of here.
-But wait.
-When you override blocks, you override them completely.
-So if I just do this, it will completely replace the scripts in my base template, and I don’t want that.
-The trick is to use the curly-curly parent function.
-That will include all of the scripts from the parent block, and then below that, we can add our own stuff.

-Okay.
-So, I’m gonna render all of these comments – the comments that we had on the page – dynamically by using our API endpoints.
-We’re gonna do that with React.js, which is super fun to play with.
-If you’re not familiar with it, it’s okay.
-We’re just gonna touch on it a little bit to show off how things work.

-First, I’ll include three external script tags.
-And then I’m gonna include one more script tag that points to a JavaScript file in our project, which is notes.react.js.
-Let’s take a look at that.
-Remember, this is in the web directory, js/notes.react.js.
-So, this is a little React.js application that I created that goes to our API endpoints and then builds all of the markup that we had before in our page dynamically.
-So, you recognize this as the markup that we were using before for our comments.

-Now, notice one thing here.
-It makes an AJAX endpoint just using jQuery – so, very simple – but I have the URL hardcoded right now to /genus/octopus/notes.
-So obviously, that’s a problem, but we’re going – but let’s just ignore it for a second.
-Trust me – we’ll fix it.

-Back in our template, to get things working, make another script tag for text equals babel.
-Then here, we will boot the application, ReactDOM.render, and FutureStorm is not gonna like how this looks, but we’ll ignore it.
-And we’ll render our NoteSection, and then we’re gonna render into document.getElementById(‘js-notes-wrapper’).
-What I’ll do is actually create that element up here, so I don’t need any of this notes stuff anymore because that’s about to be done dynamically.
-Instead, we’ll have id equals that.
-So, everything will get rendered into that div.

-Cool.
-Let’s give it a try.
-So, refresh, and it’s alive.
-It happened really quickly, but this is actually loading dynamically.
-And in fact, I put a little interval in there, so this is actually reloading automatically about every two seconds.
-So, if we go into our controller here, maybe we take out AquaWeaver in the middle.
-Go back, and boom!
-It’s gone.
-We put it back, and then it comes back.
+## Page-Specific JavaScript (or CSS)

+Remember [from earlier](/screencast/symfony/layout-assets) that those script tags live in a `javascripts` block.
+Hey, that's perfect!
+In the child template, we can override that block: `{% block javascripts %}` then `{% endblock %}`.
+Now, whatever JS we put here will end up at the bottom of the layout.
+Perfect, right?

+No, not perfect!
+When you override blocks, you override them *completely*.
+With this code, it will completely replace the other scripts in the base template.
+I don't want that!
+I really want to *append* content to this block.

+The secret awesome solution to this is the `parent()` function.
+This prints all of the content from the parent block, and *then* we can put our cool stuff below that.

+## Including the ReactJS Code

+Here's the goal: add some JavaScript that will make an AJAX request to the notes API endpoint and use that to render them with the same markup we had before.
+We'll use ReactJS to do this.
+It's powerful... and super fun, but if it's new to you, don't worry.
+We're not going to learn it now, just preview it to see how to get our API working with a JavaScript frontend.

+First, include three external script tags for React itself.
+Next, I'm going to include one more script tag that points to a file in *our* project: `notes.react.js`.
+Let's check that file out!
+Remember, it's in `web/js/notes.react.js`.

+## The ReactJS App

+This is a small ReactJS app that uses our API to build all of the same markup that we had on the page before, but dynamically.
+It uses jQuery to make the AJAX call... but I have a hardcoded URL right now - `/genus/octopus/notes`.
+Obviously, that's a problem, and lame.
+But ignore it for a second.

+Back in the template, we need to start up the ReactJS app.
+Add a `script` tag with `type="text/babel"` - that's a React thing.
+To boot the app, add ReactDOM.render.
+PhpStorm is *not* going to like how this looks, but ignore it.
+Render the `NoteSection` into `document.getElementById('js-notes-wrapper')`.
+Back in the HTML area, add clear things out and add an empty div with this `id`.
+Everything will be rendered here.

+Ya know what?
+I think we should try it.
+Refresh.
+It's alive!
+It happened quickly, but this *is* loading dynamically.
+In fact, I added some simple magic so that it checks for new comments every two seconds.
+Let's see if it'll update without refreshing.

+In the controller, remove one of the notes - take out `AquaWeaver` in the middle.
+Back to the browser!
+Boom!
+It's gone.
+Now put it back.
+There it is!
 So, really cool stuff.

+## Generating the URL for JavaScript

+But... we still have that hardcoded URL.
+That's still lame, and a problem. *How* you fix this will depend on if you're using AngularJS, ReacTJS or something else.
-But we still have that hardcoded URL inside of here, and I don’t like that.
-So, the way you fix this is gonna be specific to what you’re using, AngularJS, React.js, but it kinda has the same idea.
-We need to pass the dynamic value into here.
-So, the way we’re gonna do that in React is change this to this.props.url, which means now we need to pass a URL property into our NoteSection.
-And since you’re creating that down here, we can do that in this spot.
+But the idea is the same: we need to pass the dynamic value into JavaScript.
+Change the URL to `this.props.url`.
+This means that we will pass a `url` property to `NoteSection`.

-So first, let’s get the URL to that AJAX endpoint, so we’ll say var notesUrl =, and we’ll set up a JavaScript variable.
-And inside of here, we’ll actually inline some twigs.
-This’ll look a little weird – we have twig inside of JavaScript.
-And we’ll link to our genus_show_notes and then pass it the genusName set to the name variable, so it’s the same way we regenerated the link before.
-And to pass it into React, we could say url={notesUrl}.
-And with that, we should be able to refresh, and everything still works.

-So, either we have a twig template front-end or this awesome API for our sweet React.js front-end.
-It doesn’t really matter.
-We can have a mix of the two.
-It’s all the same fundamental philosophy.
+Since we create that in the Twig template, we'll pass it in there.

+First, we need to get the URL to the API endpoint.
+Add `var notesUrl = ''`.
+Inside, generate the URL with twig using `path()`.
+Pass it `genus_show_notes` and the `genusName` set to `name`.
+Yes, this is Twig inside of JavaScript.
+And yes, I know it can feel a little crazy.

+Finally, pass this into React as a prop using `url={notesUrl}`.
+Try that out.
+It still works very nicely.

+Congrats on making it this far: it means you're serious!
+We've just started, but we've already created a rich HTML page *and* an API endpoint to fuel some sweet JavaScript.
+And we're just starting to scratch the surface of Symfony.

+What about talking to a database, using forms, setting up security or handling API input and validation?
+How and why should you register your own services?
+And what are event listeners?
+The answers to these will make you *truly* dangerous not just in Symfony, but as a programmer in general.

+See you on the next challenge.